michael2012z/BitBible/markdown/JPS/files/Gen.md

 10. And the angel of HaShem said unto her: 'I will greatly multiply thy seed, that it shall not be numbered for multitude.

-11. And the angel of HaShem said unto her: 'Behold, thou art with child, and shalt bear a son; and thou shalt call his name Ishmael,That is, God heareth. because HaShem hath heard thy affliction.
+11. And the angel of HaShem said unto her: 'Behold, thou art with child, and shalt bear a son; and thou shalt call his name Ishmael,

 12. And he shall be a wild ass of a man: his hand shall be against every man, and every man's hand against him; and he shall dwell in the face of all his brethren.'

-13. And she called the name of HaShem that spoke unto her, Thou art aHeb.
-Elroi.
-G-d of seeing; for she said: 'Have I even here seen Him that seeth Me?'
+13. And she called the name of HaShem that spoke unto her, Thou art a

-14. Wherefore the well was called 'Beer-lahai-roi;That is, The well of the Living One who seeth me. behold, it is between Kadesh and Bered.
+14. Wherefore the well was called 'Beer-lahai-roi;

 15. And Hagar bore Abram a son; and Abram called the name of his son, whom Hagar bore, Ishmael.